-Appellant's Position: Appellant claims that the five-year monitoring period for survival of oak saplings is inadequate and unsupported by evidence.
-Appellant contends that the monitoring should be at least seven years, as required for oak woodland preservation under Public Resources Code Section 21083.4, but should be closer to 15 to 20 years of adaptive management to ensure long-term success and survival.
+Appeal Ground No. 7: Appellant claims that the five-year monitoring period for survival of oak saplings is inadequate and unsupported by evidence.
+Appellant contends that the monitoring should be at least 7 years, as required for oak woodland preservation under Public Resources Code section 21083.4, but should be closer to 15 to 20 years of adaptive management to ensure long-term success and survival.

-There is no specific requirement for the amount of time required to monitor a tree-planting program for the purposes of offsetting GHG emissions.
-The Director's approval was based on the professional recommendation of the GHG subject matter experts at Ascent Environmental.
+Staff Response: There is no specific requirement for the amount of time required to monitor a tree-planting program for the purposes of offsetting GHG emissions.
+The Director's approval was based on the recommendation of the GHG experts at Ascent Environmental.
 Public Resources Code Section 21083.4, referred to by the Appellants, applies to mitigation for impacts on oak woodlands.
 Projects involving agricultural production are exempt from the statute.
 (Pub.
 Resources Code, § 21083.4, subd. (d)(3) [section does not apply to projects involving agricultural production on agricultural land].)
-For this reason, the Board finds that the seven-year monitoring period established by this statute does not legally apply to the project.
+For this reason, the seven-year monitoring period established by this statute does not legally apply to the project.

-The statute provides some guidance regarding what the Legislature regards as the appropriate length of time to monitor an oak tree replanting program, albeit in another context.
-Based on this guidance, the Board agreed with staff's recommendation that Mitigation Measure 6-1 be revised provide for a seven-year monitoring period.
-The Applicant also supported the seven-year monitoring period in the revised Mitigation Measure 6-1.
+However, the statute does provide guidance regarding what the Legislature regards as the appropriate length of time to monitor an oak tree replanting program, albeit in another context.
+As Appellant states, the statute provides that such programs should be monitored for a period of seven years.
+Based on this guidance, Staff recommends revising Mitigation Measure 6-1 to provide for a seven-year monitoring period.
+The Applicant submitted a revised Mitigation Measure 6-1, which includes the seven-year monitoring period.
+Staff recommends adopting this revision.

-In addition to revising Mitigation Measure 6-1 to extend the monitoring period to seven years, the Applicant proposed and the Board agreed to including the requirement that the BRMP be revised to incorporate the requirements of this measure.
+In addition to revising Mitigation Measure 6-1 to extend the monitoring period to seven years, the Applicant proposes including the requirement that the BRMP be revised to incorporate the requirements of this measure.
 This change will ensure that both the conservation easement and the tree planting program are integrated into the monitoring, reporting and enforcement provisions that are already established by the BRMP for other conservation requirements.
-The Board finds that integrating the requirements of Mitigation Measure 6-1 into the BRMP will streamline and strengthen the County's ability to ensure that these actions are carried out.
+Integrating the requirements of Mitigation Measure 6-1 into the BRMP will streamline and strengthen the County's ability to ensure that these actions are carried out.
+Staff recommends including this revision in the adopted Mitigation Measure 6-1.